What ten things should you not put down your garbage disposal?

-Last month we discussed why your garbage disposal might be leaking, this month we want to discuss what you should never put down your garbage disposal.
+Last month we discussed why your garbage disposal might be leaking.
+This month we want to discuss what you should never put down your garbage disposal.
 One of the keys to keeping your garbage disposal working longer is to use it properly.
-Here are ten things should you not put down your garbage disposal.
+Here are ten things you should not put down your garbage disposal.

 1. Coffee Grounds

 Although the finely milled grounds may seem innocent to dispose of, they will only hurt the disposal.
 Once the grounds mix with water and form a dense wad, it can lead to forming in the drain.
 The build-up of sediment can lead to a clog down the road.

 The disposable is not made to handle any exceptionally hard items to break down.
 Any type of bone will just be spun around by the blades, not dismantled.